CEIAG statement of intent

 We work in partnership with The University of Sheffield’s sustained outreach programme, “Discover Us”.
 This begins in Year 9 and targets specific Year 9 pupils who meet widening participation criteria from state schools within the Yorkshire and Humber region.
 The programme is designed to raise participants’ aspirations and their awareness of Higher Education over a three year period between Year 9 and Year 11.
 It aims to help every young person in the cohort discover that university is within their grasp and supports them to make considered and informed choices.

-All pupils also have access to “Start Uxplore” and “Unifrog.”
-These innovative careers guidance software packages help young people make better, more informed choices about their career path.
+All pupils also have access to “START.”
+This innovative careers guidance software package helps young people make better, more informed choices about their career path.
 Pupils are given the opportunity to personalise their experience by completing a profile about themselves.
 This includes adding information about their interests and skills and helps pupils to research the job market so they can find out who is recruiting locally for the jobs that they are interested in.

 The Humber Outreach Programme (HOP) works in partnership with the academy to increase the number of young people progressing to higher education.
 HOP is part of a national programme developed to support young people most at risk of missing out on Higher Education.